Chris Carson, Shaquill Griffin, Ethan Pocic all cleared to return for Seahawks

 Carroll said Griffin “made it through the whole week, no setbacks at all.
 He’s ready to play.”

-Pocic also was full participant in practice all week, so he’ll return to center, which will allow rookie Damien Lewis to return to right guard after he played center in the 28-21 win over Arizona a week ago Thursday.
+Pocic also was a full participant in practice all week, so he’ll return to center, which will allow rookie Damien Lewis to return to right guard after he played center in the 28-21 win over Arizona a week ago Thursday.

 The Seahawks also listed receivers Freddie Swain (foot) and David Moore (hip) as questionable, along with backup offensive linemen Kyle Fuller (ankle) and Jordan Simmons (calf).

-But Carroll said Swain is fine and that he also thinks Moore will be able to play.
+Carroll said Swain is fine, and he thinks Moore will play.

-“He thinks he’s going to play and isn’t concerned about it,” Carroll said of Moore.

-Seattle could elevate a receiver off the practice squad if needed to add depth.
-The Seahawks have three on the PS — John Ursua, Cody Thompson and former Husky Aaron Fuller.
+The Seahawks could elevate a receiver off the practice squad if needed to add depth.
+They have three on the PS — John Ursua, Cody Thompson and former Husky Aaron Fuller.

 Ogbuehi will get his first NFL start since 2017 when he was with the Bengals, who made him a first-round pick in the 2015 draft as the 21st overall pick.

-Shell has quietly been one of Seattle’s most effective offensive linemen, starting each of the first 10 games, and Carroll said his high ankle sprain doesn’t appear serious, saying “he’s getting around pretty good right now” but that the decision was made to hold him out this week.
+Shell has quietly been one of the Seahawks’ most effective offensive linemen, starting the first 10 games.
+Carroll said Shell’s high ankle sprain doesn’t appear serious, saying “he’s getting around pretty good right now.”

 Rashaad Penny could return next week, still unclear on Darrell Taylor

-Carroll said he hopes running back Rashaad Penny will be able to return to practice next week after having been on the Physically Unable to Perform list all year while rehabbing from a knee injury last Dec.
+Carroll said he hopes running back Rashaad Penny will be able to return to practice next week after being on the Physically Unable to Perform list all year while rehabbing from a knee injury Dec.
 8.

-“I’m really hoping that through the weekend everything works out and he’s ready to start practicing with us next week,” Carroll said.
+“I’m really hoping that through the weekend everything works out, and he’s ready to start practicing with us next week,” Carroll said.

-Once Penny returns he can practice for three weeks before the team then has to decide to either put him on the 53-player roster or place him on Injured Reserve.
+Once Penny returns, he can practice for three weeks before the team has to decide to put him on the 53-player roster or place him on Injured Reserve.
 If Homer were to continue to deal with injuries that could open a spot for Penny on the roster.

 Carroll said it remains unclear if second-round pick Darrell Taylor, who is on the Non-Football Injury list, will make it back next week.

 Carroll said Taylor will meet with doctors again next week to determine a course of action.
-Taylor has been on the NFI all year after having had surgery last winter to place a titanium rod in his leg to fix a stress fracture he played with during his final season at Tennessee.
+Taylor has been on the NFI all year after having surgery last winter to place a titanium rod in his leg to fix a stress fracture he played with during his final season at Tennessee.

-New COVID-19 protocols won’t impact Seahawks, Carroll says
+New COVID-19 protocols won’t impact Seahawks

-In taking increasing steps to try to combat COVID-19, the NFL informed teams this week that all work done on Mondays and Tuesdays during regular gameweeks must be done virtually.
+In taking increasing steps to try to combat COVID-19, the NFL informed teams this week that all work done on Mondays and Tuesdays during regular game weeks must be done virtually.

-That, however, does not impact games held on Monday nights, such as Seattle’s against the Eagles this week.
+That does not impact games held on Monday nights, such as the Seahawks’ game against the Eagles this week.

-In a regular week, with a game on Sunday, most teams hold meetings and maybe a light workout on Monday, with most teams taking Tuesday off.
+In a regular week, with a game on Sunday, most teams hold meetings and maybe a light workout on Monday.
+Most teams take Tuesday off.

-Carroll said the Seahawks have already been holding their Monday meetings virtually, and with Tuesday as the team’s usual offday the new protocols won’t really change anything.
+Carroll said the Seahawks have already been holding their Monday meetings virtually, and Tuesday is the team’s usual off day.

 “We’ve already been doing what they’re asking,” Carroll said.
-“I do think that this is the next step and I think there’ll be more steps — I think they’ll continue to clamp down as we just continue to see the severity of the situation and all that.
+“I do think that this is the next step, and I think there’ll be more steps.
+I think they’ll continue to clamp down as we just continue to see the severity of the situation and all that.
 So we’re ready to go.”

 The Seahawks remain the only NFL team not to place a player on the COVID-19 reserve list during the season.

-“There’s really nothing that we could do that we haven’t done before so we’re well prepared for it and we’ll be able to take it in stride,” Carroll said.
+“There’s really nothing that we could do that we haven’t done before, so we’re well prepared for it and we’ll be able to take it in stride,” Carroll said.
 “These protocols that are just stepped up here don’t affect us at all.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.